 Students need to make sense of problems and persevere in solving them.
 Teachers’ instructional practices directly affect students’ confidence in their mathematical skills and their willingness to persevere to solve difficult problems.
 This full-day course provides teachers with a deeper look at building perseverance in problem solving and applying mathematics to everyday situations.
 Participants will learn strategies for engaging students in appropriate levels of constructive struggle, thus allowing all students to approach mathematics with confidence and competence.
 Teachers learn how to maintain the integrity of high-level tasks by structuring lessons to allow students to make connections and develop new mathematical knowledge.

-This three-day series introduces educators to the shifts in teaching and learning embodied in the TEKS Mathematical Process Standards.
+This three-day series focuses on effective teaching and learning required to meet the increased rigor of TEKS Mathematical Process Standards.
 We align what educators already know with what they need to learn about developing the student expertise in the processes and habits of mind outlined in the standards and needed for success with mathematics.
 Participants will leave the institute with instructional skills and strategies they can use in their classrooms immediately.

 Designed to fundamentally change the way teachers think about math and how they teach their students, this relevant, engaging, 4-or 5-day institute brings Mathematical Habits of Mind to life.
 Through hands-on, research-based activities, teachers deepen their own content knowledge while learning how to develop students’ number sense, computation and problem solving skills, as well as their abilities to think and reason.